docusign/docusign.github.io/app-examples/template-edit/README.md

    file when a directory is requested.

    Your web server does not need Node, PHP, or any other server-side configuration.
-Since the app is an SPA, any type of web server can be used, including a files-only server such as S3 or a CDN.
+Since the app is a SPA, any type of web server can be used, including a files-only server such as S3 or a CDN.
 1. Configure a Client ID (integration key) in Docusign with